alanapradhan/architecture/README.md

 Customer Collaboration over Contract Negotiation, and Responding to Change over Following a Plan

+**What to do:**

+Find out where you are
+Take a small step towards your goal
+Adjust your understanding based on what you learned Repeat

+**How to do it:**

+When faced with two or more alternatives that deliver roughly the same value, take the path that makes future change easier.

 JS Rules
 ---
 Adequetly good: Hoisting and scope http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html